Compassion for those in Need

 Compassion always leads a person to action.

 The compassionate heart of Jesus led Him to do what He did; the miracles of Jesus came out of His compassion.
 Compassion is not just a feeling—it requires action.
-When we are moved with compassion, it will lead us to actions that will bring relief, healing, strength, and deliverance to those who are in need.
+Compassion, will lead us to actions that will bring relief, healing, strength, and deliverance to those who are in need.
 Real compassion is not a theory, kept in mind or written on papers.
 We see and feel the practical side of it in the marketplace, on the roadside, or whenever anyone is in need.
 If compassion does not move us to action, it is not complete (Mark 1:41; Matthew 20:34; Matthew 14:14; Mark 8:2; Luke 7:13).

 When was the last time I truly grieved over a lost soul?
 Am I moved by compassion to the point of sacrificial involvement in bringing others to Christ?